 The Troilus Gold property is located northeast of the Val-d'Or mining district, within the Frotêt-Evans Greenstone Belt in Quebec, Canada.
-The property consists of 1,988 mineral claims and one surveyed mining lease that collectively cover 107,326 hectares and includes the former Troilus mine.
+The Company holds a strategic land position of 1,420 km2 and includes the former Troilus mine.